Software development: how to create a winning MVP design

 The simplest and most logical thing to start a market analysis with is to look at competitors’ products.
 Designers look at the products and assess their usability.
 Is it convenient to use the application?
 How many steps do the users have to take before reaching the endpoint?
 What might they stumble on?
 Competitors’ products help you figure out which good solutions already exist and which are not worth your attention.

-Analyzing the market helps you discover a better MVP development strategy.
+Analyzing the market helps you discover a better strategy to design an MVP.
 To paint a portrait of your target audience, a variety of techniques can be used: including surveys, focus groups, interviews, as well as user stories that help figure out how exactly users interact with the product.
-For example, in pizza ordering app, it is better when the user opens the application and goes straight to the menu.
+For example, in a pizza ordering app, it is better when the user opens the application and goes straight to the menu.
 Thus, the user will reach the end goal, to order a pizza, faster.
 Having analyzed the market, the designer creates user stories in order to determine the number of steps users take to get to the end goal.
 The structure of the app turns into a step-by-step path for each role in the system.

 Creating wireframes and prototypes